 I can’t say I did this unwanted ministry well on most days for it was consuming emotionally and physically simply being a mom to a critically sick baby but I have a few select memories of God working through my presence in this unlikely mission field.

 I held a mom as her son’s heart rate fell to zero and the code alarm sounded.
 I prayed for so many heart babies and families whom I would never have known without the calling to the heart unit.
 I prayed for my own son and sang songs to him about our big God.
 I told him of heaven and he was my ministry.
-I wouldn’t trade that previously unwanted mission field for the world, no matter how painful.
+I wouldn’t trade that p

 I’m guessing that God has given most of us ministries we never wanted.
 I can think of a few just among my friends.